 In that celebration, it is customary to read the Ten Commandments in the synagogue in keeping with the tradition of linking Shavuot (Pentecost) to the Giving of the Law, which we noted above as a later addition.
 Yet, since the Word (Jesus Christ) is the bread of life this may not be farfetched, but is not documented in the Bible or by early historians.

 Also on this day they read the book of Ruth for three reasons.

-2) She became a follower of the God of Israel, just as Israel became a follower of the Almighty at Mount Sinai, and
+- She became a follower of the God of Israel, just as Israel became a follower of the Almighty at Mount Sinai.

 - The Book of Ruth announces the ancestry of King David, Ruth’s great-grandson who, according to Jewish tradition, was born and died on Shavuot.

 In Sephardic congregations, (Iberian and N. African descent), a poetic ketubah, marriage contract, between God and Israel is offered.

 So even in the modern celebration of Pentecost, we see the signs of Messiah harvesting His bride.